baileymbeck/Plant_Monitor/README.md

 * Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Being new to programming, I've been having a blast learning new tools and I thought this would be a great start because it combines all my favorite things.
+I hope to set this up so that it can be easily reproduced by others so that more data can be collected on a wide range of plants.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+My email is baileymbeck@gmail - feel free to contact me!